Antoine-François de Fourcroy: Biological and Neurochemical Work

 Fourcroy's views and studies grew from Bucquet.
-Fourcroy was a critic of earlier use of chemistry in medicine and saw great importance in studying the chemical materials of plants and animals, particularly for medical use.
+Fourcroy was a critic of earlier use of chemistry in medicine and saw great importance in studying the chemical materials of plants and animals, particularly for medicinal use.
 The majority of this work was done alongside Vauquelin, who became Fourcroy's assistant in 1784.
 During this period of work with Vauquelin, Fourcroy founded his own journal: La Médecine éclairée par les sciences physiques, ou Journal des découvertes relatives aux differentes parties de l'art de guérir, which detailed his investigations of chemistry and body materials.
 Fourcroy was convinced that "the successes of chemistry would one day change the face of medicine and result in beneficial revolution."

 Although Fourcroy's name appears on a large number of chemical and also physiological and pathological memoirs, he was as much a teacher and an organizer as an original investigator.
 Beginning in 1791, Fourcroy would go on to publish three memoirs compounding his series of biological experiments, most of which had to do with the chemistry of the human brain.
 In his first, he described the conditions of the brains of the cadavers that he studied.
 In his second, he would recount his continuing chemical experimentation on the fatty matter in the brain, now known as lipids, as well as the inorganic components present.
 By using newer methods than the alchemical tradition that had proceeded him, such as extraction and qualitative analysis, Fourcroy concluded that the brain was composed of fatty acids in combination with bases along with recording some physical properties of the substance.
 His third memoir was a continuation of the separations and extractions he performed on brain matter and addition to his growing compendium of the brain's chemical constituents.
 One of the most fruitful results of this work was the rediscovery of phosphorus in the brain, reintroducing the 1719 discovery by Johann Thomas Hensing.

 Fourcroy also had a prominent role in developing law that would affect medical education in France.
 Fourcroy collaborated with physician Francois Chaussier to create a report that would be the basis of the Law of 1794, which integrated medicine and surgery and established health schools that taught both of these fields to all students.
 Prior to this law, medical education was heterogeneous throughout France, with several different colleges and universities operating under varying standards.
 The law pushed by Fourcroy unified the French medical education system under centralized authority, and led to the issuing of national licensing years later.